 HFA sonar is used for specialty military and commercial applications including high-resolution seafloor mapping, short-range communications, such as with Autonomous Underwater Vehicles (AUVs), multi-beam fathometers, and submarine navigation (Cox, 2004).
-HFA sonar upsweeps between 10 and 100 kHz were manually detected by analysts in LTSA plots (Figure 32).
+HFA sonar upsweeps between 10 and 100 kHz were manually detected by analysts in LTSA plots (Figure 32) for this deployment.

 Figure 32.
-High-frequency active sonar in LTSA (top) and spectrogram (bottom) in JAX Site D, June 2016.
+High-frequency active sonar in LTSA (top) and spectrogram (bottom) recorded at HAT Site A, October 2016.